rgksugan/knowledge/3-resources/books/Che.md

 > I believe in the armed struggle as the only solution for the peoples that fight to free themselves, and I am consistent with my beliefs.
 Many will call me an adventurer, and I am, but a different kind who put their necks on the line to demonstrate their truths.

-> They are almost savage, they live in a state of extreme poverty.
-They have only one room in which to sleep and cook.
-No clothes, abandoned like animals.

 > The true Revolutionary is guided by great feelings of love.

 > It must be said in all sincerity, in a true revolution to which one gives oneself completely, from which no material reward is expected, the task of the vanguard revolutionary is at once magnificent and agonizing.